 This study assesses a compatibility scenario between an IMT network and a radio altimeter system.

 A two-dimensional plane with discrete coordinates is established for the placement of the radio altimeter system; the plane exists along the (y, z) axis at x = 0 and starts at the edge of an IMT network.
 The plane is orthogonal to one of the outermost IMT sectors and extends 70 km in the y direction and 20 km in the z direction.
 The step size in the y direction is 10 km and the step size in the z direction is 10 m.
-The lowest studied altitude (lowest studied z-coordinate) is 61 m and the highest is 20 km.
-Within this grid an intermediate buffer zone is established where an aircraft will not be placed.
-This buffer zone is 5 km wide by 305 m tall and placed directly at the local origin of the grid.
+The lowest studied altitude (lowest studied z-coordinate) is 10 m and the highest is 20 km.
+This study assumes a radio altimeter system may occupy any grid point that exists within this plane.
+The aircraft pitch and roll for each snapshot is randomly determined by Equations A6.1.6-3 and A6.1.6-4.
+See Figure A6.1.6-2.

-Since multiple sources are used for the radio altimeter protection criteria, BPs, and ITTs, the altitudes at which each respective failure mode applies will be based upon the associated radio altimeter model.
-(For example, the protection criteria for model A1 will only be studied for altitudes starting at 2 500 m going up to 12 km, see Table A6.2.1-1) This study assumes a radio altimeter system may occupy any grid point that exists within this plane excluding the intermediate buffer zone.
-See Figure A6.2.1-1.
-Further updates to this study will provide additional information on selected grid points for this initial assessment which may be simplified to reduce computational burden while running the Monte Carlo analysis.
-The basis of the initial analysis is to provide a baseline for which a more in-depth analysis can be provided for assessing the interference environment to ensure the protection of radio altimeters.

-Figure A6.2.1-1
+Figure A6.1.6-2